This post and its photos may contain affiliate links, view our disclosure policy.

 I like to make the New Year’s time capsule for one year out, so you can open it next year at your New Year’s party and then create your new one.
 It can become a sweet family New Year’s tradition.

-This bundle would also be perfect for parties, the classroom, or any holiday event with kids!
+This bundle includes easy activities and is perfect for parties, the classroom, or any holiday event with kids!

-Now, if you are like me and do your countdown early (because keeping the kids up until midnight spells d.i.s.a.s.t.e.r, you can use this fun coloring page to get the kids motivated for the early countdown.
+Now, if you are like me and have young children and do your countdown early (because keeping the kids up until midnight spells d.i.s.a.s.t.e.r), you can use this fun coloring page to motivate the kids for the early countdown.

 4. New Years Coloring Pages